RemyIsCool/AnimatedFox/README.md

 Default Dark: Works perfectly.

-Default Light: Works with the exception of the tabs being the same color as the background.
+Default Light: Selected tabs have no background.

-Alpenglow: Works, but the custom background image doesn't show.
+Alpenglow: Background image doesn't show.

 ---
 For the new tab page, see https://github.com/RemyIsCool/New-Tab-Page.